KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
-I am currently a High School Sophomore and a Full Stack Developer 🖥️.
-You will find all the code to my good coding projects that I am working on or have worked on, over here on this GitHub.
-So yeah, welcome to my office on the web 😁!
+I am currently a High School Sophomore 👨‍🎓, a Full Stack Developer 💻, and an Aspiring Mechatronics Engineer 🔌.
+I am passionate for Engineering 🧑‍🔧!

 ## Technical Skills 💻